 Every Monday morning we share class attendance percentages for the previous week with all staff and children in our whole school or department assemblies.
 All classes with 96% percentage attendance and above are rewarded with a leaf on their class poppy displayed in our Key Stage 1 and Key Stage 2 halls.
 The class with the best attendance each term earns a whole class reward.
 In the past classes have visited 'Archers Ice Cream Parlour and RoF 59'.
-Mr Jones dressed as a 'Pink Fairy' the day we celebrated all classes achieving 96% or above attendance!
-Mr Foxton has promised to dress as a 'Disney Princess' the next time all classes achieve this target!
+Mr Jones has dressed as a 'Pink Fairy' and Mr Foxton has dressed as a 'Disney Princess' to celebrate all classes achieving 96% or above attendance.

 Our Attendance Incentives